-While the threshold for the federal estate tax is $5.49 million this year, the Massachusetts threshold is $1 million.
+While the threshold for the federal estate tax is $11.58 million in 2020, the Massachusetts threshold is $1 million.
 Fortunately, the Massachusetts rates are much lower than the federal rate, graduated from 0.8% to 16% on estates exceeding $10 million, a flat 40%.
 (For estates in the $1 million to $2 million range, the marginal rate is 6.4% or 7.2%.)
 Unfortunately, in Massachusetts if the estate exceeds that threshold, the entire estate gets taxed.
 The result is a much higher marginal rate.

 We recently represented an estate valued at $1,055,000 with $15,000 of deductions for costs of administration and debts owed by the estate.
 The net estate of $1,040,000 was facing a $16,400 tax, only 1.6% of the entire estate, but 41% of the excess over $1 million.

 In this case, it was possible to find deductions to lower or eliminate this tax, but a number of them create taxable income for the recipient of the funds.
 Possible additional deductions included:

 - Fees to the accountant for preparing the estate and trust income tax returns